canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 The following example extends the previous firewall definition with the skeleton structure for two new functions, demonstrating some control flow functionality:

-* Setting the Netfilter packet mark (FIXME: authoritative docs on nfmark?) for inbound packets to represent where the packet originated from, in order to allow subsequent rules to make decisions based on this criteria.
+* Setting the Netfilter packet mark for inbound packets to represent where the packet originated from, in order to allow subsequent rules to make decisions based on this criteria.
 We're calling this the realm, but it should not be confused with `iproute2 realms
   <https://manpages.ubuntu.com/manpages/en/man8/ip-route.8.html>`_.
 For example,
   the rules below set the mark to the value ``1`` (via the symbolic variable ``MARK_REALM_LOCAL``) if the packet was received on one of the loopback